destrixapp/docs/docs/Extensions/Themes/Creating/Guidelines.md

 ---

+???+ info "Recently Updated"

     :material-information: These guidelines have been updated as of 13 November 2023, and will be effective 6th May, 2023.
-View the [old guidelines here](/Extensions/Themes/Creating/Guidelines_archive_1/).
+View the [old guidelines here](Guidelines_archive_1.md).

 ---
 ## Guidelines